Post

 Delphi has a similar framework called FireMonkey, which is already cross platform (both desktop and mobile).

-However, this approach has the disadvantages just like Unity/MonoGame, that all controls do not render like native ones.
+However, this approach has the same disadvantages as Unity/MonoGame: controls do not render like native ones, and the user experience can feel less integrated with the host OS.

 Microsoft does ship many themes for WPF apps to look quite good with Windows, but still in certain area the look and feel differs.